liningtonlab/article-pipeline-docs/docs/trouble_shooting.md

 ## **Error: Please check your SMILES**
 This message indicates that the SMILES you have entered is not a valid SMILES string.
+For instructions on how to generate SMILES strings for your compounds checkout out our [Quick User Guide](index.md)

-**Some things to try:**
+**Potential solutions:**

 1. Check for (and delete) any non SMILES-valid characters in your strings.
 2. If the above doesn't do the trick, you can always re-create your SMILES using ChemDraw.